BEFORESCROLL STUDIO

 Reach as usual

 You wake, you grab the phone, your thumb finds Instagram.
-Lauds steps in — a still screen instead of a feed.
+Prayer First steps in — a still screen instead of a feed.

 iii.